Skip to main content

 Pro Tip

 Any folder works!
 If you have an existing project, open that folder.
-Mercury detects all .http files automatically.
+Mercury detects all .json files automatically.

 Step 2: Create Your First Request